markcyen/sweater-weather/README.md

 ## Endpoints

 All endpoints can be viewed by running the `rails server` and navigating to `http://localhost:3000/` with the endpoint of the get request.
 Another avenue to view the response is to utilize [Postman](https://www.postman.com/).
+Below are example requests and responses for each endpoint in this project.

-### Forecast for a City
+### Weather Forecast for a City

 #### Request: